 When you think of potato chips, chances are you think of salty, crunchy goodness, right?
-And seeing that sodium is a nutrient that we're cautioned to be mindful of, potato chips inherently fall into the category of processed foods we should probably limit.
+And seeing that sodium is a nutrient that we're advised to be mindful of, potato chips inherently fall into the category of processed foods we should probably enjoy sparingly or limit.

-Though we need to eat some sodium to keep our bodies running efficiently, too much salt isn't a good thing and it can cause us to retain water or cause more serious health problems—especially if you suffer from conditions like high blood pressure.
+Though we need to eat some sodium to keep our bodies running efficiently, too much salt might lead to some negative effects on your health.
+It can cause us to retain water, get headaches or cause more serious health problems—especially if you suffer from conditions like high blood pressure.

-While enjoying a salty snack every once in a while can be part of a healthy diet, it's important to be aware of some sneaky places where sodium could be hiding.
+While enjoying a salty snack every once in a while can be part of a healthy eating pattern, it's important to be aware of some sneaky places where sodium could be hiding.
 Here are 10 foods with more sodium than a bag of potato chips (or about 15 chips).